 DWI Administrative Hearing Lawyer Vernon County, MO.
-If you’ve been arrested for DWI/DUI in Vernon County, MO, your ability to drive is at stake.
-The Missouri Department of Revenue (DOR) will automatically suspend or revoke your license, but you have a limited window to challenge this action through an administrative hearing.
+If you have been arrested for DWI/DUI near Vernon County, MO, you’re facing more than just criminal charges—you’re also at risk of losing your driver’s license.
+The Missouri Department of Revenue (DOR) initiates an automatic suspension or revocation of your license following a DWI arrest, but you have the right to challenge this action through an administrative hearing.

 You have only 15 days following your arrest to request this hearing.
 Don’t wait—protect your license by contacting a Vernon County, MO DWI administrative hearing lawyer at Combs Waterkotte now.
 Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Vernon County, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Vernon County, MO.